pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 ### If the node storage can be automatically migrated

-If the node storage can be automatically migrated (such as EBS), to reschedule the PD Pod, you do not need to delete the PD member.
+If the node storage can be automatically migrated (such as EBS), to reschedule a PD Pod, you do not need to delete the PD member.
 You only need to transfer the PD Leader to another Pod and delete the old Pod.

 1. Mark the node to be maintained as non-schedulable to ensure that no new Pod is scheduled to it: